 The City of Raleigh is firmly committed to promoting equity and ensuring that historically underserved, marginalized, or adversely affected groups receive the support they need.
-Our goal is to dismantle policies and systems that perpetuate inequities, with a strong focus on racial equity.
-Our decision-making processes encompass an equity lens to address disparities and foster an inclusive community.
+Our goal is to dismantle policies and systems that perpetuate inequities, with a strong commitment to fairness and opportunity for all.
+Our decision-making processes prioritize policies and systems that welcome all community members to address disparities and foster an inclusive community.